Cell cycle: Role in tumor formation

 A disregulation of the cell cycle components may lead to tumor formation.
 As mentioned above, when some genes like the cell cycle inhibitors, RB, p53 etc. mutate, they may cause the cell to multiply uncontrollably, forming a tumor.
 Although the duration of cell cycle in tumor cells is equal to or longer than that of normal cell cycle, the proportion of cells that are in active cell division (versus quiescent cells in G_{0} phase) in tumors is much higher than that in normal tissue.
 Thus there is a net increase in cell number as the number of cells that die by apoptosis or senescence remains the same.

 The cells which are actively undergoing cell cycle are targeted in cancer therapy as the DNA is relatively exposed during cell division and hence susceptible to damage by drugs or radiation.
 This fact is made use of in cancer treatment; by a process known as debulking, a significant mass of the tumor is removed which pushes a significant number of the remaining tumor cells from G_{0} to G_{1} phase (due to increased availability of nutrients, oxygen, growth factors etc.).
 Radiation or chemotherapy following the debulking procedure kills these cells which have newly entered the cell cycle.

 The fastest cycling mammalian cells in culture, crypt cells in the intestinal epithelium, have a cycle time as short as 9 to 10 hours.
 Stem cells in resting mouse skin may have a cycle time of more than 200 hours.
 Most of this difference is due to the varying length of G_{1}, the most variable phase of the cycle.
 M and S do not vary much.

 In general, cells are most radiosensitive in late M and G_{2} phases and most resistant in late S phase.
 For cells with a longer cell cycle time and a significantly long G_{1} phase, there is a second peak of resistance late in G_{1}.
 The pattern of resistance and sensitivity correlates with the level of sulfhydryl compounds in the cell.
 Sulfhydryls are natural substances that protect cells from radiation damage and tend to be at their highest levels in S and at their lowest near mitosis.

 Homologous recombination (HR) is an accurate process for repairing DNA double-strand breaks.
 HR is nearly absent in G1 phase, is most active in S phase, and declines in G_{2}/M. Non-homologous end joining, a less accurate and more mutagenic process for repairing double strand breaks, is active throughout the cell cycle.

+In prokaryotes

+Most prokaryotes (bacteria and archaea) reproduce by binary fission.
+Despite not having a cell nucleus and the complex systems for managing the nuclear envelope, prokaryotes still need to schedule its DNA replication and cell division properly in their own cell cycle mechanisms.

+Bacteria

+The bacterial cell cycle is traditionally divided into the B, C, and D phases: